 With a cast a programmer asserts to the type checker that the type of a given expression is known.
-Casts are useful for one-off resolutions of type errors where more type annotations would be overkill or impossible, for example because the cast expression uses untyped third-party code.
+Casts are useful to resolve the type of errors where more type annotations would be overkill or impossible, for example because the cast expression uses untyped third-party code.